wahabkame/simpleEcommerce_byMDB/README.md

 # simpletEcommerce_byMDB
-# this have done by whabakame by using mdb abd bootstrap and css and html
+# this have done by whabakame by using mdb and bootstrap and css and html